 Advice processes need to recognise the challenges people face in retirement.
 For example, clients who don’t save enough before retirement could end up with less money than they expected; clients who withdraw too much in retirement could run out of money completely.

 Many firms use a centralised retirement proposition (CRP) to help manage the risks clients face during retirement.
 Whether you formally adopt a CRP or not, it’s important that you have an effective, evidence-based process that covers all of the issues clients face as they enter retirement.

-The ‘Useful Links’ take you to information that will help make your retirement processes more robust, and this short video shows how we can work with firms to enhance their retirement propositions.
+The ‘Useful Links’ take you to information that will help make your retirement processes more robust.